hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 hmm

-[18:28:06](#tf5KsDUycN-aJ3bwks0ZF4h7GinKm2Tzbzno2W5ZsjQ) <hiiamboris (NOT THIS ONE)>: thought everything is easy here? Ì†ΩÌ∏â
+[18:28:06](#tf5KsDUycN-aJ3bwks0ZF4h7GinKm2Tzbzno2W5ZsjQ) <hiiamboris (NOT THIS ONE)>: thought everything is easy here? üòâ

 [18:37:31](#ch-fY4zksOUuYm9Saa5VuSiHTZeud4DKtFXRc8Fh05g) <GiuseppeChillemi (GiuseppeChillemi)>:
 @greggirwin on mezzanine level it would be a lot slower.
 While on R/S level would go really fast.
 If you use it tied do a `get` or `pick` function, it will be the turtle attached attached to the Ferrari.